Hillaryudechukwu/Little-JavaScript-Book/README.md

 ## What's the difference between free and paid copy of the book?

+[Paid](https://leanpub.com/little-javascript/) and [free PDF](https://www.valentinog.com/little-javascript) version of the book have:

+- **more quizzes** at the end of every chapter
+- **solutions for the exercises**
+- a lot of **tips and best practices**

-[Paid](https://leanpub.com/little-javascript/) and [free PDF](https://www.valentinog.com/little-javascript) version of the book have quizzes at the end of every chapter and more tips and tricks.
-Also you can expect these versions to be updated faster and to contain more exclusive contents than the free version on Github.
+You can expect these versions to be updated faster and to contain more up to date contents than the free version on Github.

 ## License & Copyright